Madha Gaja Raja: Critical response

 M Suganth of The Times of India gave 3/5 stars and wrote "Madha Gaja Raja might not rank among his best works, Ullathai Allitha and Kalakalappu, but this is still an OG film that deserves what's now become a promotional mantra: 'Fight venuma fight irukku, dance venuma dance irukku, romance venuma romance irukku, glamour venuma glamour irukku, comedy venuma comedy irukku...'".
 (Note: Based on Dil Raju's speech at Varisu's audio launch.)
 A critic of Dinamalar gave 3/5 stars.

 Avinash Ramachandran of The Indian Express gave 2.5/5 stars and wrote "The laughs keep on coming, and it is a terrific mix of nostalgia and wistful thinking about the times that were that makes us throw our weights behind this Vishal-Santhanam film, directed by Sundar C." Janani K of India Today gave 2.5/5 stars and wrote "Madha Gaja Raja, even though outdated and politically incorrect, manages to bring much-needed laughs as it reminds you of the good old days when all you needed was a comedy film to unwind."
 Anusha Sundar of OTTPlay gave 2.5/5 stars and wrote "Sundar C and Vishal's film is entertaining as long as you are an audience of good old Tamil cinema days where jokes stemmed out from unawareness.
 It might not suit the sensibilities of today's times, yet cannot be ruled out for it evokes some quips that films today rarely do."

 Sreejith Mullappilly of Cinema Express gave 2/5 stars and wrote "there is inarguably an entertaining first half in Madha Gaja Raja, with Santhanam delivering some big laughs amidst the duds [...]
 Vishal has done many sequences, actions and others, that are all about flaunting his stardom.
 While the action is mostly enjoyable, the fight at the end goes on a bit too long and makes the film rather anticlimactic."
 Bhuvanesh Chandar of The Hindu wrote, "perhaps most of what glitters about Madha Gaja Raja isn't the film itself, but the mindless fun of watching something that as a whole could only exist in your past.
 It's nothing more than a could-have-been that has somehow become a has-been."
-The film was reviewed favourably by Sivashankar of Dinamani, who felt the film despite being made a decade ago was still entertaining, but criticised the body shaming jokes and suggestive dialogues.
+Sivashankar of Dinamani felt that the film, despite being made a decade ago, was still entertaining, but criticised the body shaming jokes and suggestive dialogues.

 Box office

-As of 14 January 2025, the film grossed ₹13 crore and on 15 January it grossed ₹7 crore from Tamil Nadu, making the total collections there ₹20 crore.
-The film ultimately concluded its run with its worldwide gross estimated to be ₹60 crore.
+As of late January 2025, the film grossed approximately ₹50 crore.
+The film ultimately concluded its run with its worldwide gross estimated to be ₹75 crore.